Comcast/Porrtal/libs/porrtal/README.md

 This also applies to logout.
 Keycloak provides single-sign out, which means users only have to logout once to be logged-out of all applications that use Keycloak.

 There are a number of hosted Keycloak services also.
-A link to Keycloak on Amazon Web Services (linked below).
+A link is provided below to Keycloak on Amazon Web Services.

 Support for Keycloak is provided by the React porrtal library, [r-user-keycloak](r-user-keycloak), which leverages the @react-keycloak/web npm package (linked below).